brady-lab-rockefeller/conkat_seq/README.md

 ```
 ## <a name="usage"></a> Usage

 ConkatSeq consist of three main components divided in three scripts which is how the tool runs.
-The following will describe how each script is being used with its data and options.
+The following section will describe how each script is being used with its data and options.

 **NOTE:** To run ConkatSeq you must activate its conda environment created in the [ConkatSeq conda environment](#conkatseq2) section earlier and be inside the conkat_seq folder which was [downloaded from this repository](#download2):